 Otherwise ordinary parts of building; a corner, a beam, a shutter are carefully detailed and elaborated.
-These elements, heretofore neglected in most modern architecture as channels for creativity, become expressive parts of a cohesive whole, celebrating the act of construction.
-Note the iridescent, metal framed cubes hanging above the corner entrance like munificent mini-gibbets.
-Stand on the corner outside The Lord Edward and the check the alignment of the chunky copper soffit with the rotund dome of City Hall bringing different levels of this unusually hilly part of Dublin together.
+Building elements, heretofore neglected in most of Dublin’s modern architecture as channels for creativity, become expressive parts of a cohesive whole, celebrating the act of construction.
+Iridescent, metal framed cubes hanging above the corner entrance like munificent mini-gibbets.
+Stand on the corner outside The Lord Edward and the check the alignment of the chunky copper soffit with the rotund dome of City Hall, bringing different levels of this unusually hilly part of Dublin together.

 I first met Gordon Campbell, the original owner of the penthouse, when he was planning the planting of 7,000 oaks in Uisneach.
 Linking up with Shelley Sacks of the Social Sculpture Research Unit in Oxford - a collaborator of Beuys and creator of 'Landing Strip for Souls', the project's HQ was the apartment itself.
 It became a launch pad for numerous discussions about the positive potential of trees in our society and exploring integrative ways of living in the world.

-Gordon's interests extended to all things sensual, with music forever as a backdrop and various imported scents offered up for our testing.
-Afternoon discussions and mini- banquets around the dining table were lit by an intricate arrangement of balconies and garden terraces.
+Gordon's interests extended to all things sensual.
+Music played a vital backdrop to one lunch I enjoyed there with Gordon offering up exotic scents for us to test, the dining table lit by an intricate arrangement of windows and garden terraces in three directions.
 Gordon's extensive library and art work found a pleasant home there too, largely lit as it was from the north facing corner window.
 My memory of Gordon, who passed away last June, is like that of the apartment, one of public generosity, personal sensitivity, delight and conviviality.

 Published in Totally Dublin : Design Issue March 2014